-There are many studies exploring various elements and aspects of the sex trade and the sexual exploitation for those involved in this commerce.
-While there have been previous Canadian studies focused on parts of the sex trade many such studies are situated within contextualized discourses related to criminology, sociology, and health and social care.
-Exploration of the demand side is less common and while social service agencies delivering both mandated and voluntary services to individuals involved in the sex trade have developed significant expertise related to the sex trade and its harms, it remains very helpful when planning for continuous improvement to existing services to gather data that tells us about those who stimulate demand for the sex trade.
+There are many studies exploring various elements and aspects of the sex trade and sexual exploitation for those involved in this commerce.
+While there have been previous Canadian studies focused on parts of the sex trade, many are situated within contextualized discourses related to criminology, sociology, and health and social care.
+While social service agencies delivering both mandated and voluntary services to individuals involved in the sex trade have developed significant expertise related to the sex trade and its harms, exploration of those who stimulate demand for the sex trade is less common despite its helpfulness when planning for continuous improvement to existing services.

-We were interested in developing a better understanding of the demand side of the sex trade and sexual exploitation.
-We were interested in uncovering attitudes and perceptions of men's participation and perception of this demand side, and in (re)discovering what others had learned about what men think and how they participate in the activities that make up the sex trade and contribute to sexual exploitation of women and girls.
+trade and sexual exploitation.
+Furthermore, we were interested in uncovering attitudes and perceptions of men's participation and perception of this demand side as well as (re)discovering what others had learned about what men think and how they participate in the activities that make up the sex trade and contribute to sexual exploitation of women and girls.
 We conducted a literature review between February and March 2023 to explore the motivations of men to purchase sexual services.
-Multiple academic databases were searched using key words and phrases such as the following: men, sex buying, purchasing sex/sex.
+Multiple academic databases were searched using key words and phrases such as the following: men, sex buying, purchasing sex/sex\.
 The literature review was conducted by Erika Meadows, an experienced practitioner and consultant, who is also a doctoral student in the Faculty of Social Work.
-Dr. Delay consulted with Erika has she developed her review of the literature.
-This review was shared with the various stakeholders and with their feedback we developed a draft of a survey that was designed to explore the push and pull factors and themes previously identified about men's values, beliefs, attitudes and actions on the demand side of sex buying and sexual exploitation.
-We shared this draft survey with stakeholders and solicited feedback on the topics we proposed to inquire about and what we might need to further consider including.
+Dr. Delay consulted with Erika who developed her review of the literature.
+This review was shared with various stakeholders, and, with their feedback, we developed a draft of a survey that was designed to explore the push and pull factors and themes previously identified about men's values, beliefs, attitudes, and actions on the demand side of sex buying and sexual exploitation.
+We shared this draft survey with stakeholders and solicited feedback on the topics we proposed to inquire about what we might need to further consider including.
 We then finalized our survey and prepared a successful ethics application obtaining our ethics certificate in August 2023 with a renewal granted in July 2024.
 The results of the survey reported further below are intended to inform program planning, service advocacy and policy development.